dafer45/TBTK/doc/Tutorials.md

 Finally, the main function exits by returning *0*, which is a message indicating that the application finished as expected.

 ## Initializing units
-Having understood the structure of *src/main.cpp*, we are now ready to implement the actuall application.
+Having understood the structure of *src/main.cpp*, we are now ready to implement the actual application.
 The first step is to specify the units that we will be using.
 In particular, we will measure temperature in terms of Kelvin and energies in terms of *meV*.
 To achieve this we remove the print statement in the code above and replace it by